mclaughj/markdown.sugar/README.markdown

 	- First-level Setext headers improperly trigger for some horizontal rules
 	- Recommend not using `---------` as a horizontal rule, for example; even sticking some spaces in between dashes will stop it from triggering as a header
 - HTML detection is very basic, and doesn't allow for Markdown in inline HTML blocks
+- Espresso crashes sometimes when trying to shorten the URL